elementary/website/docs/code/getting-started.md

 	notification.set_priority (NotificationPriority.URGENT);

 Urgent notifications though should really only be used on the most extreme of cases.
 For example, here in elementary we use them for telling the user that his battery is about to run out, or when a printing job failed.
 There are also [other notification priorities](http://valadoc.org/#!api=gio-2.0/GLib.NotificationPriority).
-In elementary OS Loki, notifications with priority set to LOW are skipped from
+In elementary OS Loki, notifications with priority set to LOW are skipped from the notifications indicator.

 ## Review {#notifications-review}
 Let's review what all we've learned: